-Senior Staff Writer Sarah Perry throws down the gauntlet.
+Senior Staff Writer James Perry throws down the gauntlet.

 If you have had a class on the third floor of Barnard Hall, you may understand my plight.
 Every Monday and Wednesday between back-to-back classes, I make the treacherous journey from Milbank to Barnard Hall with just enough time to spare to use the bathroom.
 Conveniently, the bathroom on the third floor is only a couple of steps away from the auditorium.
 Every Monday and Wednesday, without fail, I step warily into the women’s bathroom, fearing for my soul.